-- Establish a strong connection to the previous geomorphological and ecological histories of the site and its context; and in this way establish an 'urban ecology' to the precinct. - Where appropriate, create a uniform 'shared public domain' where the distinction between trafficable and pedestrian spaces is only subtly defined where appropriate (i.e. Flinders Parade). - Provide a public domain that responds to the climate conditions of Albany through the provision of shaded and comfortable areas and use of deciduous/evergreen trees where solar access is desirable. - + Ensure that there is a seamless integration between interior and exterior spaces, expressed primarily through ground plane materiality, texture, colour and pattern.
+- Establish a strong connection to the previous geomorphological and ecological histories of the site and its context; and in this way establish an 'urban ecology' to the precinct. - + Where appropriate, create a uniform 'shared public domain' where the distinction between trafficable and pedestrian spaces is only subtly defined where appropriate (i.e. Flinders Parade). - + Provide a public domain that responds to the climate conditions of Albany through the provision of shaded and comfortable areas and use of deciduous/evergreen trees where solar access is desirable. - + Ensure that there is a seamless integration between interior and exterior spaces, expressed primarily through ground plane materiality, texture, colour and pattern.

-- + Ensure that there is a strong connection to the broader Middleton public domain through the connection of view lines and the selection of details, materials and vegetation. - + Integrate art work consistent with landscape themes. - + Provide flush pedestrian orientated surfaces.
+- + The impact of easterly winds on the Public Open Space and Public Access Way areas shall be mitigated where practical, through landscape design and appropriate placement of vegetation, trees, furniture and art. - + Ensure that there is a strong connection to the broader Middleton public domain through the connection of view lines and the selection of details, materials and vegetation. - + Integrate art work consistent with landscape themes. - + Provide flush pedestrian orientated surfaces.